 A Chama is begun with the main purpose of making investments together, although some conservative chamas were social groups that gave women a place to interact and spend time together.
 However, most modern groups will be started mainly for investments, and social connections are not very emphasized.
 Given most people are in formal jobs and group members barely get ample time to interact with each other, the group at long last becomes a cold money-generating machine with no human connection.
 Which should not be the case.

 A Chama should provide a platform for members to form closer social bonds with each other.
-This however does not happen by default, but is something that members and especially group leaders must deliberately pursue.
-Necessary plans and team building activities must be put in place to give group members opportunity to interact with each other.
+This however does not happen by default but is something that members and especially group leaders must deliberately pursue.
+Necessary plans and team-building activities must be put in place to give group members an opportunity to interact with each other.

 How a group can improve social relationships among members?

 It’s okay to have differing views.

 One of the causes of poor social relations in groups is the conflict of opinions.
 It’s important to have in mind that where different people come together, there are bound to be different opinions.
 Different views should not only be embraced but encouraged for they help to bring a variety of ideas to the group.

 Members must learn to find common ground and focus on what unites them rather than those issues that could split them apart.
 This will involve having respect for each other’s views and being polite during conversations.
 Members should not shout each other down or boo each other.
 No good social relationship will be developed without a sense of respect for each other’s views.

 Members need to show genuine concern for each other’s lives.
 It’s okay to go beyond the confines of the group so as to make a member feel valued and cared for.
 This will foster a feeling of belonging and mutual support.